SoftUni-Internal/interactive-content/EN/04-Remote-Databases/02-Firebase.md

 Click the **Send** button to get the response from the server.

-As a result, we get the book at position 1 from the book's array.
+As a result, we get the book at position **1** from the books array.

 ```js
 {